jashdubal/metro-nlp/README.md

 - 🔍 Search and explore sentiment data for cities based on Reddit posts.

-- 🌆 Discover the sentiment distribution of top posts for the current day.
+- 🌆 Discover the sentiment distribution of for different cities.

 ## License